 Click [Reverse TAS] if you want to convert a TAS file back to a schedule file.
 Just navigate to and open the TAS file.

 Emergency Broadcast

-Activated via either the ABORT/EMGCY button or the external emergency trigger input the system will stop the current event (if any) and operate in one of the following ways:
+Activated via the EM1 ~ EM5 trigger inputs the system can stop the current event (if any) and broadcast an emergency message, files EM1.mp3 ~ EM5.mp3 respectively, in one of the following ways: